 Do you want to apply decals to your miniatures or scale models?
 Decals add extra details to your wargaming miniatures.
-If you’re looking for realism, or a more immersive look for your Warhammer 40k vehicles, space marines, or historical wargaming pieces, decals can help.
+If you’re looking for realism, or a more immersive look for your Warhammer 40k vehicles, space marines, or historical wargaming pieces, learning how to use transfers can help.
 Many model kits come with water transfer decals, but they can be challenging to apply properly.
-Most decals are printed on waterslide decal paper and require some dedicated hobby skill and patience to use.
+Most decals are printed on waterslide decal paper and require some dedicated hobby skill and patience to transfer to your miniature.
 This is especially true when you want to attach the decals without wrinkles or bubbles over uneven, curved surfaces.

-There are many recommended ways to apply decals to models.
+There are many recommended ways to apply decals and warhammer transfer to models.

 This article shows you how I apply decals on wargaming miniatures.
-Check out this simple tutorial for how to apply wet slide decals to space marines.
+Check out this simple tutorial for how to use transfers and apply wet slide decals to Warhammer 40k models, such space marines.

 Here’s the process of applying a decal in 9 simple steps with some tips.
 You can apply the simple tips here for almost any decal application you may need for other models.
 It’s worth the effort!

 Step 1 – Plan

 The first step to applying decals to your models is to plan.

 Yes, plan out what decals you want AND where you want them to go.
 If you’re looking for a more realistic look for your miniatures, then think carefully about what your decals are showing.
 Just as you plan out your paint color scheme, decide how many and what logos/icons/symbols you want on your models.

 A key tip is not to use too many decals.